AABoyles/LessWrong-Portable/README.md

 ...Not to mention the [official version of the Sequences](https://intelligence.org/rationality-ai-zombies/).

-So, why on earth should I start another?
+So, why on earth did I start another?
 [LessWrong 2.0](http://lesserwrong.com/).
 If LessWrong 2.0 [is voted to replace LessWrong Classic](http://lesswrong.com/lw/pfl/lw_20_open_beta_live/) (see point 4), All the existing aggregators will break.
 This isn't a big deal, since they really only need to run once (correctly) in order to create the ebook, but anyone who wants to modify them and scrape new ebooks won't be able to use them.

 As separate rationale, [Scott Alexander's Codex](https://www.lesserwrong.com/codex) is open for reading now that the site is [in open beta](http://lesswrong.com/lw/pfl/lw_20_open_beta_live/).
 Not that all this content wasn't [available elsewhere](https://nothingismere.com/2015/09/12/library-of-scott-alexandria/) before, but this is the most intentional linearly-organized collection of his best writings I've seen.
 I want to read it, and as I read most things, I want to do it on my ebook reader.

+However, I realized that (with a tiny bit of refactoring) this is flexible enough to work on content outside of LW2.
+To demonstrate this, I used it to assemble David Pearce's [Hedonistic Imperative](https://www.hedweb.com/hedethic//tabconhi.htm).
+The formatting of [the output](https://github.com/AABoyles/LessWrong-Portable/raw/master/output/HedonisticImperative.epub) is a bit dirty, but the text is loud-and-clear.

 ## Where are the Ebook files?